 Julia Michaels – Worst In Me

 In case you didn’t get the memo, Julia Michaels is running pop music these days.
-Her name is attached to almost every big pop track these days.
+Her name is attached to almost every big pop track those days.
 She also has a good voice so it was natural she would do this “pop vocalist” thing herself.
-We picked “Worst In Me” off her latest EP Nervous System because it’s one of those tracks that are described as “emotionally devastating” and “beautiful”.
-Listen to it and you shall be convinced that those descriptions are well-earned.
+We picked “Worst In Me” off her EP Nervous System because it’s one of those tracks that are described as “emotionally devastating” and “beautiful”.
+Listen to it if you still haven’t and you shall be convinced that those descriptions are well-earned.

 Tigertown – Warriors

 All good pop songs follow a pretty simple formula – Catchy tune + “feels” = Brilliant song.
-This upcoming alt-pop group from Down Under have brought the catchiest tune with the most feels in their new track “Warriors”.
-Listen to the track to hear what we mean.
+This alt-pop group from Down Under had brought the catchiest tune with the most feels in their new track “Warriors”.
+Do you agree?

 Jessie Ware – Midnight